andreattad/Flower_covers_phenocams/README.md

 Submitted to Remote Sensing of Environment.
 Contact information: davide.andreatta@phd.unipd.it.

-In this tutorial you will derive single species flowering phenology time-series and phenological metrics from time-lapse camera images of grasslands captured at the Jena trait-based experiment (Germany).
+In this tutorial single species flowering phenology time-series and phenological metrics from time-lapse camera images of grasslands captured at the Jena trait-based experiment (Germany) you will extracted.
 The code is developed in R version 4.3.0 (2023-04-21 ucrt).

 <figure>